 Secondly, modelling of climate-food-emissions takes place, as informed by stakeholders – for example, how each scenario will vary in terms of changes to agricultural areas, crop diversity, irrigation and international trade.
 This integrated modelling provides each scenario with quantification of changes to nutrition security (based on underlying crop yields, food production and trade), greenhouse gas emissions, soil organic carbon, and climate extremes.
 Model results are summarised using calibrated statements that are associated with an assessment of confidence.
 All calibrated statements are available to view here.

 Thirdly, the calibrated statements are expanded upon by a wide range of academic experts who examine model results and provide implication statements.
 This process builds upon the integrated modelling to ensure that processes / topics not explicitly modelled are included in final result summaries.
 Implication statements are made in small academic expert teams around specific topic areas.
 These topic areas are agreed with in-country stakeholders and based on the expertise in the research team, selected to cover the various aspects of importance to climate change impacts and agricultural resilience in the region being studied.
 All implication statements are available to view here.

 The calibrated and implication statements are collected into summaries for each scenario in the areas of food production and land use, climate smartness, trade and nutrition security, and climate shocks and extremes.
 These results are then further synthesised in scenario and country-level documents, which are available to view within the Country-Level Results page.

-Please see the iFEED methods paper (Jennings et al. submitted 2022) for more information.
+Please see the iFEED methods paper (Jennings et al.) for more information.